dungwinux/-blog/_posts/2023-10-29-hacktheboo2023-writeups.md

 The flag should be printed out when we successfully exploit the program.

 Alternatively, it is also possible to leak the libc address by using the format string vulnerability.
-But since the `print_flag` function exists, we do not need to use any glibc function.
+But since the `read_flag` function exists, we do not need to use any glibc function.